George-Ogden/concurrent-language/README.md

 ## Backend
 The backend is written as a header-only library with template definitions.
 The heavy use of template-metaprogramming means that files are split into header declarations (`.hpp`) and template implementations (`.tpp`).
-In the list below, I only include the `.hpp` files, but the `.tpp` files are also included.
+In the list below, I only include the `.hpp` files, but the `.tpp` files contain definitions in most cases.
 ### Lazy Values
 - `./backend/include/lazy/lazy.hpp` defines type-specific `Lazy<T>` for calculating values.
 - `./backend/include/lazy/types.hpp` contains utilities for handling and manipulating types with lazy instances.